AdlaiSantopadre/Home/README.md

 • Le formule possono usare dei range di celle
 • Per semplicità usiamo range regolari del tipo a1:c6 • a1:c6 indica tutte le seguenti celle
 • tab!a1:c6 indica tutte le celle comprese nel range a1:c6 del tab1
+# Project report
+• You should report on
+• Design decisions: why you took such a decision? / Motivate every design choice
+• Implementation details: how you implemented a decision? / Add some code snippet
+• Measurements:
+  • average time of lookup
+  • average time of lookup in presence of node failure (up to k-1 nodes per key)
+  • average time for joining the network • Stress the implementation with several (~1000) nodes in the net